kivy-garden/garden.mapview/docs/source/index.rst

 Current limitations
 -------------------

-- :class:`MapMarker` are not yet selectable, it should come soon in a commit
-- :class:`MarkerMapLayer` doesn't hide :class:`MapMarker` that are outside the
-  map bounding box.
 - The API is still moving, it may contain errors.
 - Some providers can be slow or timeout.
 This is not an issue from MapView.
 - If a tile is not correctly downloaded or missing from the provider, the error